What is renal colic?

 What causes renal colic?

 Renal colic is caused by a blockage in your urinary tract.
 The urinary tract includes your kidneys, ureters, bladder, and urethra.
 Ureters carry urine from your kidneys to your bladder.
 The urethra carries urine to the outside when you urinate.
 The most common cause of a blockage in the urinary tract is a kidney stone.
-Kidney stones form in your kidneys and may move into your ureters.
-You may have kidney stones in one or both of your kidneys or ureters.
 Blood clots, ureter spasms, and dead tissue may also block your urinary tract.

-What are the signs and symptoms of renal colic?
+What other signs and symptoms may occur with renal colic?